UX strategy and creative direction for Bancolombia

 These principles came out of five-day workshop I ran for the bank’s stakeholders.

-I made a book which became require reading for everyone who joined the project:
+I made a book which became required reading for everyone who joined the project:

 I oversaw the user experience strategy and provided creative direction.
 I worked with IBM who provided the technology, Chef who wrote thousands of pages of copy and produced detailed designs under my direction, DDB who provided assets for marketing campaigns and marketing assets, and of course the bank.